sojuker/sojuker.github.io/_posts/2017-03-08-reading-es6-spec.md

 Table 26 — Required Job Queues

 - ScriptJobs, Jobs that validate and evaluate ECMAScript Script and Module source text.
-- PromiseJobs
+- PromiseJobs, Jobs that are responses to the settlement of a Promise

 A request for the future execution of a Job is made by enqueueing a PendingJob record that includes a Job abstract operation name and any necessary argument values.
 When there is no running execution context and the execution context stack is empty, the ECMAScript implementation removes the first PendingJob from a Job Queue and uses the information contained in it to create an execution context and starts execution of the associated Job abstract operation.